 Read more: Which Cruise Lines Are Kid Friendly?

 DON'T forget to prepay your gratuities in advance

-Prepaying your gratuities in advanced means that you will be able to appropriately budget for your cruise vacation.
+Prepaying your gratuities in advance means that you will be able to appropriately budget for your cruise vacation.
 This can be done when you make your initial deposit, as well as prior to embarkation by directly calling the cruise line.
 If you booked through a travel agent, they will be able to assist you in getting them prepaid.